xdamman/selection-sharer/README.md

 # selection-sharer

-Medium like popover menu to share on Twitter or by email any text selected on the page with support for mobile devices (with a popunder).
+Popover menu to share on Twitter or by email any text selected on the page with support for mobile devices (with a popunder).

 ![selection sharer screenshot](http://f.cl.ly/items/282u1E2K0C2K0i1W3P0G/selection-sharer-screenshot.png)

-## How to use on your site
+## How to add it to your site

 This script requires jQuery so make sure you have it loaded on your page.